piradiusquared/PatternAnalysis-2025/recognition/FLAN_s4885380/README.md

 This project aims to fine-tune a pre-trained Flan-T5 model to accurately summarise technical radiology reports in the BioLaySumm dataset.
 After training, this model will be able to translate complex medical terms into simpler summaries.
 The accuracy of these summaries will be evaluated using the `Rouge` and `Perplexity` metrics.

 ## File Structure
+- `runners/` - Directory containing files to help run training and benchmarking code on `rangpur`.
+Contains `trainer` and `benchmark`.
 - `constants.py` - File containing training and LoRA parameters, dataset links and other model specific settings.
 - `dataset.py` - Contains the class used to load and preprocess the data.
 - `modules.py` - This file builds and creates the model and optimisers